ucabgao/AnnotationFacilitator/README.md

 ```JavaScript
 /// <reference path="jquery/jquery.d.ts" />
 ```
 This comment specifies a relative path for the declaration file `./jquery/jquery.d.ts`.
 Detailed instruction can be found at http://www.typescriptlang.org/Handbook#modules .
-Mannually writing properly annotated files for each library we encounter in the experiment is time-consuming.
+Manually writing properly annotated files for each library we encounter in the experiment is time-consuming.
 Fortunately, there is a repository, **DefinitelyTyped** (https://github.com/DefinitelyTyped/DefinitelyTyped), which is dedicated to provide annotated declaration files for popluar JavaScript libraries.
 From this repo, we find the file `jquery.d.ts` and save it into directory `./jquery`.

 In Flow, we need to modify the file `.flowconfig` in the root directory, which is automatically created by the command
 ```